Print

 2. Grease a large loaf pan with shortening.
 I used a 9.25 x 5.25 x 2.75″ Wilton loaf pan.

-3. In a medium bowl, whisk together the flour, cinnamon, nutmeg, cloves, baking soda, salt and baking powder and set aside.
+3. In a medium bowl, whisk together the flour, cinnamon, nutmeg, cloves, ginger, baking soda, baking powder and salt and set aside.

-4. In a large mixing bowl, combine the vegetable oil, sugars, eggs, pumpkin and water and mix on low speed for about one minute until combined.
+4. In a large mixing bowl, combine the vegetable oil, sugars, eggs, and pumpkin and mix on low speed for about one minute until combined.
 The batter will be thin.

-6. Pour batter into the prepared loaf pan and gently shake the pan back and forth to level batter.
+6. Pour batter into the prepared loaf pan and gently shake the pan back and forth to level out the batter.

 8. Allow bread to sit for 5 minutes.
 Run a sharp knife around the edges and invert bread onto a wire rack to cool.

-9. Use a serrated knife to slice bread into thick slices.
+9. Use a sharp knife to slice bread into thick slices.

 Notes